Professional Male Mentor

 Education and Experience Required:

-Associate’s degree required; Bachelor’s degree preferred, plus a minimum of one year of experience working/volunteering with youth.
+Associates degree or three years of direct experience in lieu of degree; Bachelor’s degree preferred, plus a minimum of one year of experience working/volunteering with youth.
 Mentoring experience with youth from high risk environments preferred.
-Bilingual/bicultural candidates strongly preferred.
+Bilingual/bi cultural candidates strongly preferred.
 Candidates with strong knowledge of systems that our youth encounter preferred.

 Additional Job Requirements:

 - Maintain current driver’s license, good driving record, and vehicle insurance

 - Transport youth in personal vehicle as required for mentoring activities (we reimburse for mileage)

 - Must pass a pre-employment drug screen and background check

 This is a full-time, exempt position.
 Work hours vary but are generally 10:00am – 7:00pm, Tuesday – Saturday; flexibility is essential.
 Due to the nature of a Friend’s role, the work hours are somewhat nontraditional and include late afternoon and evening work.
 We recognize that each Friend’s daily work schedule will vary due to the uniqueness of the role and the needs of the individual youth being served.
 Each Friend is expected to exercise appropriate discretion in this regard.
 During the school year, the general work week is Tuesday through Saturday, with Sunday and Monday as days off.
 During the summer, and for spring and winter breaks, many Friends work a standard Monday through Friday work week.